Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 *Fyu.* And he was Ginn’s immediate superior now.
 That was an oppressive thought.

-Ginn was about to make his excuses and go get something to eat “to help his concentration” when Teffik’s physical and spiritual opposite prowled into the office unannounced.
+Ginn was about to make his excuses and go get something to eat "to help his concentration" when Teffik’s physical and spiritual opposite prowled into the office unannounced.
 It was Vark, looking energetic and somewhat pleased with himself.
 Ginn found himself standing up immediately out of respect, but Teffik’s response was practically *groveling.*

-“Oh, hush up. *Relax!* Knew I’d find ‘ya here, Ginn!
-Take it ‘yer leadership’s still bein’ stupid?”
+"Oh, hush up. *Relax!* Knew I’d find ‘ya here, Ginn!
+Take it ‘yer leadership’s still bein’ stupid?"

-“The last time I intimated as such, I got reassigned.”
+"The last time I intimated as such, I got reassigned."

-“Essactly!
+"Essactly!
 An’ ‘yer gettin’ reassigned again!
-C’mon lil’ guy, ‘yer my assistant now!”
+C’mon lil’ guy, ‘yer my assistant now!"

 Well, Ginn didn’t need to hear *that* more than once.
 Vark turned to head out the door without a second word, and Ginn didn’t even spare Teffik a glance in following him.

-“I feel bad just leaving my unit…”
+"I feel bad just leaving my unit…"

 He found himself following behind at a somewhat too-brisk pace while Vark more or less cheerily bulldozed past everyone in the hallways.
 He didn’t seem to notice.

-“Happens allatime.
-Don’ worry, I’ve made my displeasure *clear* an’ ‘yer old occifers are gonna get’em some *remedial education* in how ‘ta lead infantry.”
-Vark chuffed deep in his broad chest, “I imagine they’ll find it an *outstanding* opportunity ‘ta learn!”
+"Happens allatime.
+Don’ worry, I’ve made my displeasure *clear* an’ ‘yer old occifers are gonna get’em some *remedial education* in how ‘ta lead infantry."
+Vark chuffed deep in his broad chest, "I imagine they’ll find it an *outstanding* opportunity ‘ta learn!"

 It didn’t take them long to reach the backdoor, where vehicular traffic was handled.
 Fortunately Ginn was in pretty good shape these days, so it didn’t take him long to catch his breath.
-“Not to sound ungrateful sir, but why’s it even worth your attention?”
+"Not to sound ungrateful sir, but why’s it even worth your attention?"

-“Duties of bein’ in charge.
-A billion things that goes wrong in a big army, *yijao?* You see somethin’ wrong, if ‘ya have the power ‘ta fix it, or at least *get* it fixed, you do it.”
+"Duties of bein’ in charge.
+A billion things that goes wrong in a big army, *yijao?* You see somethin’ wrong, if ‘ya have the power ‘ta fix it, or at least *get* it fixed, you do it."

 Ginn took a moment to consider his new boss.
 Stonebacks were a little overwhelming even at their most laid-back, and Vark was *Grandfather* of his Clan, a position only given to an experienced old-timer who embodied his Clan’s ideals.
 He smelled of plenty of years, wood smoke, gun oil and limestone cement.
 He *looked* like he’d been run through a hammermill a few times and had an immense, craggy strength forcibly beaten into him.

 And not even a week ago, the Stonebacks hadn’t even *had* a Grandfather to Ginn’s knowledge.

-“Okay...uh, can I ask a question, sir?”
+"Okay...uh, can I ask a question, sir?"

-“Sure!”
+"Sure!"

-“When did you become Grandfather?
-And how?”
+"When did you become Grandfather?
+And how?"

-“How is easy!
+"How is easy!
 I survived a duel ‘gainst Fiin!
-Well,” Vark chittered somewhere in the infrasonic, “there’s a *lot* more ‘ta it than that, but that’s the most importantest part at the end.
+Well," Vark chittered somewhere in the infrasonic, "there’s a *lot* more ‘ta it than that, but that’s the most importantest part at the end.
 Tradition, yijao?
 An’ also a Champion’s gotta trust his Grandfather’s got his back.
 As ‘fer *when,* been about a week now.
 Ain’t like there’s a ceremony or nothin’.
-An’ I need staff!”
+An’ I need staff!"

-“So...why me?”
+"So...why me?"

-“I’d *like* if some o’ my staff--like my personal aide--weren’t unfamiliar with the concept o’ mud an’ blood.
+"I’d *like* if some o’ my staff--like my personal aide--weren’t unfamiliar with the concept o’ mud an’ blood.
 Comes with a promotion an’ a big salary increase too.
-Sound good?”
+Sound good?"

-“No objections here, sir.”
+"No objections here, sir."

-“Excellent.
-You understand what your duties will be?”
+"Excellent.
+You understand what your duties will be?"

-“I’ll be your first point of contact, control access to you, manage your diary, appointments and expenses, make your travel arrangements and liaise with your other staff.”
+"I’ll be your first point of contact, control access to you, manage your diary, appointments and expenses, make your travel arrangements and liaise with your other staff."

-“More’n that, but yeah.
-You’ll also be a bit of an errand boy, an’ you’ll need ‘ta deal with Champions, their staff, the Great Father--”
+"More’n that, but yeah.
+You’ll also be a bit of an errand boy, an’ you’ll need ‘ta deal with Champions, their staff, the Great Father--"

-“The Great Father.”
+"The Great Father."

-“Yup!
-That gonna be a problem?”
+"Yup!
+That gonna be a problem?"

-“...I mean...no?”
+"...I mean...no?"

 Vark chittered again.
-“Don’ worry, he’s actually pretty friendly.
-Anyway.”
+"Don’ worry, he’s actually pretty friendly.
+Anyway."

 They reached the office that Vark had commandeered, and he gestured inside.
-“Speakin’ of my diary an’ stuff…”
+"Speakin’ of my diary an’ stuff…"

-“Right.
-I’ll get to studying it.”
+"Right.
+I’ll get to studying it."

-“‘Yer not my secretary, but that’d be a good idea, yeah.
-Mostly I need you as my point man.”
+"‘Yer not my secretary, but that’d be a good idea, yeah.
+Mostly I need you as my point man."

 Ginn duck-nodded.
 The truth was, he didn’t mind.
 Compared to the mind-numbing torment he’d been facing a few minutes ago, memorizing the important dates in Grandfather Vark’s diary would be trivial, and the rest of the job promised to be much more interesting.

 He wasn’t one for overweening gratitude, necessarily, but a small acknowledgement that Vark had just pulled his tail out of a slow and excruciating fire was definitely in order.

-“I’ll do my best.
-And… thank you for the opportunity.”
+"I’ll do my best.
+And… thank you for the opportunity."

-“‘Yer welcome.
+"‘Yer welcome.
 Get the homework outta the way, and you’ll start *properly* in the morning.
-Bright and early at first bell, *yijao?”*
+Bright and early at first bell, *yijao?"*

-“Yes sir.”
+"Yes sir."

-“Good man.”
+"Good man."

 And with that, Vark left Ginn to prepare himself.
 There were three desks crammed into the office: Ginn picked the one that seemed presently unused, called up the Grandfather’s diary and appointments, and got to studying.